dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 --index (type: int.
 The sample index in the dataset, the default value is 1).
 For simplicity, we take an index of the sample as the input, which is equivalent to taking both _uid_ of a user and _rid_ a resource as input.
 Based on the index, the internal system determines _uid_ and _rid_.
 Then, it retrieves their access to the corresponding operation.
 --debug (type: bool.
 Display the detailed logs, default False).

-For example, python3 local_interpretation.py --dataset dataset/synthetic/u4k-r4k-auth11k/train_u4k-r4k-auth11k.sample --index 1
+For example, python3 local_interpretation.py --data dataset/synthetic/u4k-r4k-auth11k/train_u4k-r4k-auth11k.sample --index 1

 ### Output ###